I remember Switch Case from the 12th Grade, learning C++ I think.

 Not as powerful as a typical IF and ELSE Conditionals might be a better option.

-Programming gives you Options
+Programming Gives You Options